thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/people/Dumbledore/Albus_Percival_Wulfric_Brian/Inaction.md

 ---
+collection: Harrypedia
-title: "Does Dumbledore Ever Accomplish Anything?"
+title: Does Dumbledore Ever Accomplish Anything?
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 A recurring theme in fanfiction is Dumbledore's inaction.
 Not only is this a